7 Surprising Online Dating Race Statistics

 According to OkCupid’s internal data, Asian men receive fewer messages and matches overall, so maybe they simply shy away from Asian women’s highly competitive online dating profiles.

 Maybe low self-esteem factors into Asian men’s dating decisions.
-As Zachary Schwartz, a 22-year-old journalist in the UK, said, “Growing up as an Asian guy, you start to think certain ways about yourself… the phraseology used when I was growing up was ‘Asian guys don’t get girls.'”
+As Zachary Schwartz, a 22-year-old journalist in the UK, said6, “Growing up as an Asian guy, you start to think certain ways about yourself… the phraseology used when I was growing up was ‘Asian guys don’t get girls.'”

 4. Most Women Prefer White Men, Except Black Women

 Black women were another notable exception in Quartz’s study of online attraction.
-Black women showed the most interest in black men, while women of other races heavily preferred white men.
-Black women seem most drawn to date prospects of their own race — even though black men have a low interest rating of 16.5% to black women.
+Black women showed the most interest in Black men, while women of other races heavily preferred white men.

 OkCupid has hundreds upon hundreds of personal questions that it uses to create a personality profile and match percentage for every user.
 The site has been collecting this data for years, so it can show how user opinions on specific issues have changed over time.